Learn something new every day

 More Info... by email

-One of the most important responsibilities of a grain merchandiser is the evaluation of foreign and domestic grain suppliers based on product quality, price, customer service, reputation, location of distribution centers and distribution capacity.
+One of the most important responsibilities of the job is the evaluation of foreign and domestic grain suppliers based on product quality, price, customer service, reputation, location of distribution centers and distribution capacity.
 A supplier’s products can often be viewed at trade shows and conferences.
-A visit to a distribution center or plant allows the grain merchandiser to not only view products but also to determine the efficiency of a supplier’s distribution capabilities.
+A visit to a distribution center or plant allows the merchandiser to not only view products but also to determine the efficiency of a supplier’s distribution capabilities.

 Trade journals and directories, catalog listings and industry periodicals can shed further light on a particular supplier’s products and capabilities.
 Once the supplier is selected, the grain merchandiser negotiates a price and a contract.
 It is crucial to make certain that the purchaser receives the necessary amount of grain at the appropriate time from the supplier.